Ayeyarwady Region

 The region lies between approximately latitude 15° 40' and 18° 30' north and between longitude 94° 15' and 96° 15' east.
 It has an area of 13566 sqmi.
 The estimated 2022 population is more than 6.5 million.
 According to the 2014 Burmese National Census the population of the Ayeyarwady Region was 6,184,829, making it the second most populous of Burma's states and regions after Yangon Region.

 Ayeyarwady Region is flanked by the Rakhine Yoma (Arakan Mountains) range in the west.
 Large areas have been cleared for paddy cultivation, leading to its preeminent position as the main rice producer in the country, a position it has retained into the 21st century.
 It has also a number of lakes.
 Of the rivers branching out from the mighty Ayeyarwady, Ngawun, Pathein and Toe are famous.

-The capital city of Ayeyarwady division is Pathein.
+The capital city of Ayeyarwady Region is Pathein.
 Chaungtha Beach and Ngwesaung Beach are popular resorts for both foreigners and the Burmese.
 They are in the west of the Ayeyarwady Region, an hour from Pathein city and four hours from Yangon city by road.